--with-pidpath=PATH

 Change the default location of the local Unix sockets created by the drivers

-to interact with the data server upsd
+to interact with the data server upsd to report their state and receive

 commands.
-Default is /var/state/ups
+Default is /var/state/ups.

-This is also the default location for non-root
+This is also the default location for non-root daemons to write a PID file,

-if a separate location is not specified by --with-altpidpath
+if a separate location is not specified by --with-altpidpath option.

-Sample configuration examples for upssched.conf
+Sample configuration examples for upssched.conf (and default systemd-tmpfiles

 configuration generated with a NUT build) suggest using a sub-directory like

-for the tool’s lock file and client-daemon communication
+${STATEPATH}/upssched for the tool’s lock file and client-daemon communication

 pipe.
 This allows to potentially run that tool and daemon under a dedicated